NicolaiVArends/BachelorThesis/README.md

 ## About this Project

-This project repository in Optimising Sustainable Financial Portfolios provides solutions for optimizing investment portfolios using modern portfolio theory incoporating ESG scores.
+This project repository in Optimising Sustainable Financial Portfolios provides solutions for optimising investment portfolios using modern portfolio theory incoporating ESG scores.
 The project leverages advanced data analysis techniques to help investors make portfolio decisions while considering environmental, social, and governance (ESG) factors.

 ## Running this Project